Carnagion/norris/CONTRIBUTING.md

 You will therefore need to install one if you are planning to develop and test **Norris** on your local machine (i.e. not on a University-provided virtual machine).

+> **Warning**
-> **Warning:** Use your local database only for testing.
+> Use your local database only for testing.
 Do not store student data on your machine.

 <details>
 <summary>Setting up a local MySQL database</summary>